gezeresolutionsweb/webdia-cli/README.md

 ## What's this ?

-Webdia is a command line tools that transform database schema from multiple sources to multiple destinations format.
+Webdia-cli is a command line tools that transform database schema from multiple sources to multiple destinations format.
 Supported sources are: Dia (UML), Mysql, Mssql.
 Supported destination are: Dia (UML), Sql, Wiki (Dokuwiki).

 You can read MILESTONES section down there to see what's next !
 Contributions are welcome.
 Any suggestions ?